Committed to empowering our traders: PM Modi | ExBulletin

 Committed to empowering our traders: PM Modi

+Nitin Gadkari announced on July 2 the inclusion of retail and wholesale trade in MSMEs, whereby traders will now receive priority sector loans in accordance with RBI guidelines.

-New Delhi, July 3 (PTI) Prime Minister Narendra Modi on Saturday called the decision to include retail and wholesale trade in MSMEs a “landmark”, which will allow traders to benefit from priority sector loans, and said his government is committed to giving back to the community.
+On July 3, Prime Minister Narendra Modi called the decision to include retail and wholesale in MSMEs, which will allow traders to benefit from priority sector loans, as historic, and said his government was determined to empower the community.

-Union Minister Nitin Gadkari announced on Friday the inclusion of retail and wholesale trade in MSMEs (micro, small and medium-sized enterprises), according to which traders will now benefit from priority sector loans in accordance with the directives of the RBI.
+Union Minister Nitin Gadkari announced on July 2 the inclusion of retail and wholesale trade in MSMEs (micro, small and medium-sized enterprises), according to which traders will now benefit from priority sector loans in accordance with the guidelines of the RBI.

+Official sources said the move would have an immediate impact on small retailers and wholesalers with businesses up to 250 crore in turnover by receiving short-term funding under various programs announced under the Atmanirbhar Bharat program.

-This landmark decision will have a structural impact for the sector, helping it formalize by offering better financing options to companies wishing to structure themselves, they said, adding that it will give retail MSMEs the support they have. need to “survive, revive and thrive”. .
+This landmark move will have a structural impact for the sector, helping it formalize by offering better financing options to companies that wish to structure themselves, they said, adding that it would provide retail MSMEs with the support they need. need to survive, revive and thrive.

 Sources